SAP-samples/cap-service-integration-codejam/exercises/06-mock-separate-process/README.md

 }
 ```

-👉 Now, open up a second terminal (a "split" terminal is recommended, so you can see content in both at the same time), and in there, start the mocking of the external service like this:
+👉 Now, open up a second terminal (a "split" terminal is recommended, so you can see content in both at the same time), and in there, making sure you're in the `incidents/` directory, start the mocking of the external service like this:

 ```bash
 cds mock API_BUSINESS_PARTNER